peteqian/A-Star-CPP-Testing/README.md

 > int main(int argc, char **argv)

 ## Windows
 1. The executable of the test program is built in build/test.
-Progream DOES read from build/test directory for any test data.
+Program READS from build/test directory for any TEST DATA.
 2. The files in the home directory are just for static test data to remove annoying randomness involved in generating the test data for debugging the test case functionality.
 This should not be tested in the final production.
 3. If you're working VSCode, there is a play button on the bottom.